azurecrystalz/azurecrystalz.github.io/source/_posts/composed-moment.md

 ![hhhhnmieds](https://res.cloudinary.com/djq41tb84/image/upload/v1710033251/enstars/dialogue/himeru%20fs2/ch1/ibnxblkexiyo9oxc7mrh.png)

 {% bubble HiMERU %}
 Fufu.
-Well, whatever the case may have been, HiMERU thinks it would be a great idea to use off-shots of his school life.
+Well, whatever the case may have been, HiMERU thinks it would be a great idea to use off-shots<sup>(1)</sup> of his school life.

 There may not be many more opportunities to promote HiMERU in that light in the future given his activities with Crazy:B.
 {% endbubble %}